Diversicon 32

 Hotel

 The Crowne Plaza Minneapolis West is a con friendly hotel.
 It is located im Plymouth, just north of 55 at 494.
-The convention rate for single/double/quad rooms will be $119.00 plus taxes and fees/night (approximately $141.31/night).
+The convention rate for single/double/quad rooms will be $119.00 + $9.00 plus taxes/night (approximately $141.65/night).
 The cutoff date for the D32 rate is August 15, 2025.
 Hotel reservations may be made by calling 763-559-6600 and requesting the Diversicon 32 room block.
-An online reservation link will be posted here a.s.a.p.
+You may reserve your room online by visiting our Crowne Plaza Booking link.
+Once you enter your arrival and departure dates and the number in your room, clicking "View Prices" will display the Diversicon rate.

 If people are interested in ride-pooling we might be able to help.